 Staff members across school have recently had Positive Handling / Physical Intervention training from an accredited provider - P & I Training (Newcastle upon Tyne).
-This training took place on Thursday 9th December 2021.
-The following staff members accessed this training:
+This training took place on 5th of September 2022.
+All staff members in school have accessed this training.